 Environmental Design and Governance(EG)

-Nurturing Innovators in Environmental Design at SFC
+Creating Innovators in Environmental Design at SFC

 Professor, Program Chairperson

-The EG Program values reflection on the connection between global environmental awareness and specific ideas for manufacturing and design in local spaces.
-Our major goal is that through the innovation of information technology we will gain a comprehensive understanding of these problems, which in the traditional academic system were usually researched independently through separate specialties.
+The EG Program desires highly motivated students who will reexamine the lifestyles and social models of the 20th century to create a sustainable future in harmony with the earth's entire natural environment system.
+Emphasis is placed on one's ability to reflect on the connection between global environmental awareness and specific ideas for manufacturing and design in local spaces.
+Our major goal is that through the innovation of information technology we will gain a comprehensive understanding of these problems, which have until now been researched independently through separate specialties in the traditional academic system.

 Note: "◎" indicates the Program chairperson.

-|KANIE, Norichika||Professor||International Relations, Earth System Governance|
+|Norichika Kanie||Professor||International Relations, Earth System Governance|

-|MATSUKAWA,Shohei||Associate Professor||Architectural Design, Algorithmic Design, Design ProcessTheory|
+|Shohei Matsukawa||Associate Professor||Architectural Design, Algorithmic Design, Design ProcessTheory|

-|MIYAMOTO,Yoshiaki||Assistant Professor||Meteorology and Climate Science|
+|Yoshiaki Miyamoto||Assistant Professor||Meteorology and Climate Science|

-|SHIRAI, Yuko||Associate Professor||Urban engineering / Environmental science / Forest and water environmental system / From forest to timber to wooden architecture / Social system for public property / Urbanism in Germany and France / Technological developments in forestry|
+|Yuko Shirai||Associate Professor||Urban engineering / Environmental science / Forest and water environmental system / From forest to timber to wooden architecture / Social system for public property / Urbanism in Germany and France / Technological developments in forestry|

 Possibilities after Graduation